 The biggest running sports

-Running sports are a popular category of sporting activities that involve speed, agility and endurance.
+Running sports are a popular category of sporting activities that involve speed, agility, and endurance.

 These sports require athletes to have excellent physical fitness and mental focus to perform at their best.

-Road Racing is designed for paved courses, such as streets or sidewalks, where athletes can compete against each other or against the clock.
+Road racing is designed for paved courses, such as streets or sidewalks, where athletes can compete against each other or against the clock.

 History: Origins of Racing

-Other forms of racing such as chariot racing and horse racing were also popular during this period.
+Other forms of racing, such as chariot racing and horse racing, were also popular during this period.

-Different types of race:
+Different types of racing:

 Drag Racing: One of the most popular types of racing sports is drag racing.
-This type of race pits two cars against each other and the winner is determined by who crosses the finish line first.
+This type of racing pits two cars against each other and the winner is determined by who crosses the finish line first.

 Dragsters typically have a much shorter wheelbase than conventional vehicles, allowing them to accelerate quickly and reach speeds of up to 200 mph in just four seconds.